hornos/gridhowto/README.md

 ## Ansible Bootstrap
 This is a blueprint of a HA *grid engine cluster*.
 It enables you rapid prototyping of fractal infrastructures.
 First, install Ansible on your host machine (VirtualBox host).
 The goal of the primordial installation is to provision the machines into an *initial ground state*.
 Ansible is responsible to advance the system to the *true ground state*.
 Subsequently, the system can excite itself to an *excited state* via dynamic provisioning.

 Every playbook is an *operator product* aka tasks evaluated in a row.
-In order to invert the product you have to change the order and *invert* each task individually.
-This in mind it is pretty easy rollback or change a playbook.
+In order to invert the product you have to change the order and *invert* each task individually:

+    (AB)^-1 = B^-1 A^-1

+By keeping this in mind it is pretty easy rollback or change a playbook.
 Playbooks are usually *Linux agnostic* and *holistic*.

 Ansible should be installed in `$HOME/ansible`: